xrepirb/reef-grief-song-competition/competition.md

 * decline of our reefs
 * coral ecocide
 * death of sea life
-* the end of fossil fuel jobs
+* loss of fossil fuel jobs
+* non-violent direct action

 Your music will be judged by a panel of artists and activists, to be announced.
 Winning entries will be music that can:

 * move people emotionally
-* exit the Denial and Bargaining phases of grief
+* help exit the Denial and Bargaining phases of grief
 * hold space for Anger and Depression in a way that is empowering
-* provide room for healing and that motivates action for change
+* provide room for healing
+* motivate action for change

 Sonic forms that might not be considered a "song" also allowed: